kaltura/platform-install-packages/doc/tasks.md

 - Storage: force 'http' in http delivery URL
 - Disallow login to KMC if partner is -2
 - Change KMC login to be JS instead of FLASH

-## Packages
-- Add our packages to ClearOS' repo
-- (optionally) add package to EPEL

 ## Backend Plugins
 - Create a plugin for the Monit monitoring tab in admin console